frkmnt/TurnBasedClash/README.md

 ##### Buffs

+* Invisibility:
-* Invisibility (0-2 stacks): You are untargetable, but can still be damaged by certain attacks.
-At 3 stacks, you will be invulnerable to all damage.
+  * 0-2 stacks: You are untargetable, but can still be damaged by certain attacks.
-* Invisibility (3-4 Max stacks): You are untargetable, and are invulnerable to all damage.
+  * 3-4: You are untargetable, and are invulnerable to all damage.

+* Shielded:
-* Shielded (0-2 stacks): The next damage instance received will consume a stack and deal no damage.
+  * 0-2 stacks: The next damage instance received will consume a stack and deal no damage.
-* Shielded (3-4 Max stacks): The next damage instance received will consume a stack and deal no damage, or 3 stacks and apply no negative modifiers.
+  * 3-4 stacks: The next damage instance received will consume a stack and deal no damage, or 3 stacks and apply no negative modifiers.

+* Parry:
-* Parry (1 stack): The next time a damage instance received will consume a stack and automatically use a weapon attack against the attacker, if adjacent.
+  * 1 stack: The next time a damage instance received will consume a stack and automatically use a weapon attack against the attacker, if adjacent.
-* Parry (2-3 Max stacks): The next time a damage instance received will consume a stack and automatically use a weapon attack against the attacker, if adjacent.
+  * 2-3 stacks: The next time a damage instance received will consume a stack and automatically use a weapon attack against the attacker, if adjacent.
 You will be dealt no damage.

+* Speedy:
-* Speedy (0-2 stacks): Movement Speed increased by Total Stacks.
+  * 0-2 stacks: Movement Speed increased by Total Stacks.
-* Speedy (3-4 Max stacks): Movement Speed increased by Total Stacks.
+  * 3-4 stacks: Movement Speed increased by Total Stacks.
 You can move to 1 tile for free.

+* Inspired:
+  * 0-2: The next attack will deal Total Stacks *10 % more damage.

 ##### Debuffs

+* On Fire:
+  * 0-2 stacks: Receive damage at the end of your turn.
-* On Fire: Receive damage at the end of your turn.
+  * 3-4 stacks: Receive damage at the end of your turn.
+Adjacent characters have a chance to catch on fire.

+* Bleed:
-* Bleed (0-2 stacks): Take 6% of your HP as damage at the end of your turn, rounded up.
+  * 0-2 stacks: Take 6% of your HP as damage at the end of your turn, rounded up.
-* Bleed (3-5 Max stacks): Take 10% of your HP as damage at the end of your turn, rounded up.
+  * 3-5 stacks: Take 10% of your HP as damage at the end of your turn, rounded up.

 * Poison: Receive small instances of damage at the start of your turn.